Plex vs Emby: Which Media Server is Best?

 User Interface

-The user interface of any application is extremely important, but there’s one incredibly important point that must be discussed when comparing Plex vs Emby.
+The user interface of any application is extremely important, but there’s one incredibly important point that must be discussed when comparing Plex and Emby.
 Emby is a lot simpler than Plex and it’s somewhat easier to understand.

 As the years have gone on, Plex has become more and more commercialized and if you’re interested in streaming other media types (or simply browsing), Plex is significantly better as they actually offer that functionality.